Candas1/Hoverboard-Web-Serial-Control/README.md

 Feedback is received through Binary Serial Protocol (not ibus telemetry),messages are being parsed and checksum is validated to discard transmission errors.<br>
 Parsed data is displayed in the log and in the graph.<br>
 To-do : This mode is not working with BLE yet because of limitation of message size (20 bytes).

+## Views
+### Terminal
+This view let's you visualize incoming Ascii and Binary messages:<br>
+* Pausing will stop automatic scrolling

+If stats are enabled, you can visualize following information:<br>
+* Buffer write and read offset
+* Number of successful messages
+* Skipped Bytes
+* Errors

+In Ascii mode, commands can also be sent (not handled by hoverboard firmware but can be used with other devices)

+### Chart
+This view let's you visualize a plot of received values:
+* click on the legend to hide/show the values
+* pause and scroll left to see old values

+If subplots are enabled, each value will be visualized on a different axis.<br>
+To-do : hidding a variable in subplot mode should hide the corresponding axis also.

+### Control
+This view will display a virtual RC remote to control the hoverboard if you use variant USART or IBUS.<br>
+You can use the mixer setting to assign the desired joystick.